Table of Contents

 - There are no known side-effects if taken in recommended doses.

-- This medicine is not suitable for diabetic person / patients with high blood sugar level.
+- This medicine is not suitable for a diabetic person/patients with high blood sugar level.

 - This medicine should be taken cautiously in high blood pressure and heart diseases.